-Such skins really need the protection of harmless powders when exposed to sun and wind, and the use of certain lotions and creams will in some cases render the skin less sensitive.
-The protection and care must begin with the bath, for absolute cleanliness of the whole body must be a foundation tenet in all rules for the care of the skin as well as for health.
+The baby's basket is hung in a camp-stool frame enameled white; the tips to the posts and the screwheads are nickel, and small white castors are used instead a foundation tenet in all rules for the care of the skin as well as for health.
 If the skin be rough and coarse it is all the more important that the bath water be softened with borax, or with the dainty perfumed bags of almond meal, orris-root, and oatmeal.
-These bags are made of cheesecloth, about four inches square, and the powder to fill them is prepared in the following proportions: Two pounds of almond meal, three of oatmeal, one of orrisroot, and a half-pound of old Castile soap, scraped to a powder; mix thoroughly, and fill the bags lightly,don't stuff them as you would a pincushion.
+These bags are made of cheesecloth, about four inches square, and the powder to fill them is prepared in the following proportions: Two pounds of almond meal, three of oatmeal, one of orrisroot, and a half-pound of old Castile soap, scraped to a powder; mix thoroughly, and fill the bags lightly, don't stuff them as you would a pincushion.
 They are to be tossed into the bath and used like a sponge.
 After the flesh is well lathered from rubbing with the bag, gentle friction of the face with a camel's-hair complexion-brush will be beneficial to a coarse and oily skin, and a stiffer brush can always be used to advantage over the whole body.

 Toilet vinegars are another delightful addition to the bath, and their use is especially commended during hot weather, when their spicy odors and cooling effect greatly enhance the benefit of the bath, and linger most refreshingly.
 Being also astringent in their action, their continued use will refine the skin.
 Of equal benefit and almost as pleasant to use is the simple tincture of benzoin, a bottle of which should stand beside the borax-box on every toilet-stand.
-A few drops in a basin of water,enough to make the water look a little milky,-every time the face is washed, will do much toward refining enlarged pores, counteracting abnormal oiliness, and whitening the skin; and the subtle, spicy odor is much more agreeable than any perfume.
-The following is one of the best formulæ for aromatic toilet vinegars : Glacial acetic acid, one pound; rectified spirits, two ounces; pure camphor, two ounces and a half; oil of cloves, one drachm and a half; oil of rosemary, one drachm; and a half drachm each of bergamot, cinnamon, lavender, pimento, and neroli; mix in a closely stoppered bottle, agitating until the whole of the camphor is dissolved.
+A few drops in a basin of water, enough to make the water look a little milky,-every time the face is washed, will do much toward refining enlarged pores, counteracting abnormal oiliness, and whitening the skin; and the subtle, spicy odor is much more agreeable than any perfume.
+The following is one of the best formulæ for aromatic toilet vinegars: Glacial acetic acid, one pound; rectified spirits, two ounces; pure camphor, two ounces and a half; oil of cloves, one drachm and a half; oil of rosemary, one drachm; and a half drachm each of bergamot, cinnamon, lavender, pimento, and neroli; mix in a closely stoppered bottle, agitating until the whole of the camphor is dissolved.
 It is better to let this stand several weeks before using.